 Photo Credit: Thomas Dunn

 As Grill and Chowder, Misha has created five new musicals with composer Laura Grill Jaye.
-The Optics of Dying Light, a semi-finalist for the O'Neill's National Music Theater Conference, was first presented at HERE Arts Center and has been developed at New York Theatre Workshop, where Misha was a recent 2050 Directing Fellow.
-Their first collaboration, Artemis in the Parking Lot, was awarded Best of Fest at the 2016 New York Musical Festival’s Reading Series at Playwrights Horizons, and their newest piece, How the White Girl Got Her Spots and Other 90s Trivia, was presented at Ars Nova's 2017 ANT Fest.
+Their automythography How the White Girl Got Her Spots and Other 90s Trivia has been performed at Joe’s Pub and Ars Nova’s ANT Fest.
+The Optics of Dying Light, a semi-finalist for the O'Neill's National Music Theater Conference, was first presented at HERE Arts Center and has since been developed at New York Theatre Workshop.
+The duo’s first collaboration, Artemis in the Parking Lot, was awarded Best of Fest at NYMF’s 2016 Reading Series at Playwrights Horizons.
 With Matt Minnicino, they are developing Inhume: A Genesis Story, for which they were granted a Creative Residency at SPACE on Ryder Farm.

 Other credits include: Sarah DeLappe’s The Wolves (‘62 Center for Theatre and Dance @ Williams College); Nia Witherspoon’s The Messiah Complex (Downtown Urban Theater Festival @ HERE Arts Center); Cherríe Moraga’s The Mathematics of Love (Nitery Experimental Theater @ Stanford University); The Lonely Painter Project’s MAKE (The Hemispheric Institute’s 2016 Encuentro in Santiago, Chile); and an adaptation of O.Henry’s The Last Leaf (Barn Arts Collective).
-Misha’s work has also been seen or developed at Signature Theatre, Vineyard Arts Project, New Orleans Film Festival, Cloud City, Vox Populi, Asian American Writers' Workshop, and the CATWALK Institute.
+Misha’s work has also been seen or developed at Signature Theatre, Vineyard Arts Project, New Orleans Film Festival, Detroit Art Week, Digital Graffiti, Deep Water Literary Festival, Cloud City, Vox Populi, Asian American Writers' Workshop, and the CATWALK Institute.
 A recipient of fellowships from Fulbright, Kundiman, and the Provincetown Fine Arts Work Center, Misha’s poetry has been published in The Cincinnati Review, TriQuarterly, Hayden’s Ferry Review, Portland Review, Asian American Literary Review, Lantern Review and elsewhere.
 He was a soloist on the Grammy-winning album Calling All Dawns, which he performed in concert at Lincoln Center.